orthecreedence/check_elasticsearch/README.md

 `OK` / `WARNING` / `CRITICAL` correspond to the status being "green", "yellow", or "red" respectively.

+If you have a Graphite server you can send data to it via:

+    ./check_elasticsearch -H es1.mysite.com -P 9200 -c graphite.foo.com -C 2003

+This will output data to the following metric prefix:

+    system.$cluster_name.cluster.app.elasticsearch.cluster

 Script is a modified version of check\_phpfpm by [MAB](https://github.com/mabitt/mab-nagios-plugins).

 Enjoy.